Sanderror/OpenML_Data_Cleaner/README.md

 The dashapp.py file contains the app itself with all the functionalities of the OpenML Data Cleaner.
 To run the OpenML Data Cleaner, simply run this file.
+The app right now requires a user to upload a dataset as a .csv file.
+This will be changed soon.
 This file makes use of:
 * the error_detection.py file, which contains functions for error detection
 * the error_correctinon.py file, which contains functions for error correction